RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

 - It means permissions cannot be revoked at a higher level(Folder) if they were granted at a lower level(Resource).
 - Organization---->Folders--->Projects---->Resources

-**Principle of least Privilege**:- It is the practice of limiting user access to only the resources and actions that are necessary for them to perform their job
+**Principle of least Privilege**:- It is the practice of limiting user access to only the resources and actions that are necessary for them to perform their job.

+-  NAT purpose of a NAT (Network Address Translation) gateway is to allow private network resources to access the internet while maintaining security and preserving their private IP addresses.
+- It is primarily used for translating private IP addresses to public IP addresses and enabling communication between private networks and the internet.

 **Access Control Lists(ACL's)**:- They are used to control access to resources within a project or organization.
 ACLs define the permissions that a user or group has to perform specific actions on resources such as instances, disks, networks, and buckets.